 Section 4.
 Corruption and Lack of Transparency in Government

-Corruption: There were numerous reports of government corruption during the year.
+Corruption: There were numerous reports of government corruption.
 Freedom House, Transparency International, and the World Bank’s Worldwide Governance Indicators assessed the country as having a severe corruption problem.

 While the law provides criminal penalties for official corruption, the government did not implement the law effectively.
 According to analysts, factors encouraging corruption included the existence of patronage networks, low government salaries that in the latter half of the year were paid as much as three months behind schedule, a lack of fiscal transparency and accountability, the absence of published macroeconomic data, and the fear of government retaliation against citizens who choose to highlight corrupt acts.

 There are no independent institutions tasked with combating corruption.
-While there were no reports during the year, crackdowns on corruption in recent years were typically selective and related to conflicts within the ruling elite.
+The crackdowns on corruption in recent years were typically selective and related to conflicts within the ruling elite.
 Anticorruption bodies were allegedly used to extort revenue from wealthy officials and businesspersons.

 Section 5.
 Governmental Posture Towards International and Nongovernmental Investigation of Alleged Abuses of Human Rights